tfsaggregator/tfsaggregator/docs/Scripting.md

  - `AtMost` depth of search, i.e. maximum number of links to follow
  - `FollowingLinks` filters on link type

-It is particoularly useful for traversing many links.
+It is particularly useful for traversing many links.

 ### Example